abinit/abinit/doc/mkdocs-tutorials/tddft.md

   * The third and fourth states are degenerate occupied pi states (m=+1,-1), with odd parity
   * The sixth and seventh states are degenerate unoccupied pi states (m=+1,-1), with even parity
-  * The state 8 is a (non-degenerate) unoccupied sigma state (m=0), with even parity Combining states 3,4 and 5 with 6, 7 and 8, give the first nine Kohn-Sham energy differences :
+  * The state 8 is a (non-degenerate) unoccupied sigma state (m=0), with even parity

+Combining states 3,4 and 5 with 6, 7 and 8, give the first nine Kohn-Sham energy differences:

       Transition  (Ha)  and   (eV)   Tot.
 Ene.
 (Ha)  Aver     XX       YY       ZZ 5->  6 3.10888E-01 8.45969E+00 -1.92741E+01 0.0000E+00 0.00E+00 0.00E+00 0.00E+00